-Before getting to beautiful Abyaneh, the NGO that invited me to Iran, planned a stop in Kashan, ancient oasis city dating back to the 4th century BC that offers to visitors the priceless view of typical desert architecture.
-At about 228km away from Tehran, Kashan is a must-stop as it gives the great opportunity to take a peek on Iran’s private side by visiting a local house.
+At about 228km away from Tehran, it is a must as it gives the great opportunity to take a peek at Iran’s private side by visiting the local Abbasian House in Kashan.
+Before getting to beautiful Abyaneh, the NGO that invited me to Iran planned a stop in Kashan, an ancient oasis city dating back to the 4th century BC that offers to visitors the priceless view of typical desert architecture.

 The residence was built keeping the four seasons in mind, so the underground floors had the purpose to soothe the summer’s extreme desert heat, while the winter was spent on the south of the house, to allow its dwellers to enjoy the daylight as much as possible.

-The construction is actually not ancient, less than 200 years old, and the first thing visitors will notice is its majesty.
-The huge first, very well preserved, courtyard was devoted to welcome guests.
+The construction of the Abbasian House in Kashan is not ancient, less than 200 years old, and the first thing visitors will notice is its majesty.
+The huge first well-preserved courtyard was devoted to welcoming guests.
 The big pool in the middle and the finely decorated garden made it for a delightful view.

 Oh la merveille!
 Quelles photos et quel texte!
 ADMIRATION!!!